KlausC/Scanf.jl/README.md

 + the type specifier `%p` requires a `Ptr` default argument.

 + The return value of both calls is the amount of output arguments, followed by all output data, the trailing ones maybe default values.
  In contrast to C and C++, also the arguments for `%n` are counted.

 ### Implementation

-If the input stream is exhausted before a character is read, the EOF-indicator `-1` is returned.
+If the input stream is exhausted before a character is read, the EOF-indicator `-1` is returned in place of the number of assigned values.

 For format specifiers "Whitespace", any number of characters (also zero) `x` with `isspace(x) == true` are consumed from the input stream.